brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Static/positional advantages last long, while dynamics last for a few moves.
 - By default, positional play should be employed.
 But when a player is behind positionally/statically, dynamic play should be applied.
 E.g.: vs an un-castled king when one has already developed pieces/castled king, vs a better pawn structure, or after gambling a pawn/exchange.
 The transformation of one kind of imbalance (static or dynamic) into another (dynamic or static) is very common.
-- "If for one of the players the static balance is negative, he must without hesitation employ dynamic means, and be ready to go in for extreme measures." - Iossif Dorfman.
-And then: "Dynamic play should be continued until the opponent is deprived of his static trumps.".
+- If for one of the players the static balance is negative, he must without hesitation employ dynamic means, and be ready to go in for extreme measures. (...)
+Dynamic play should be continued until the opponent is deprived of his static trumps. - Iossif Dorfman.
-- "The exchange of Queens is fundamentally linked with the static position of the king." - Iossif Dorfman.
+- The exchange of Queens is fundamentally linked with the static position of the king. - Iossif Dorfman.
 In the sense that a weak king will benefit a lot if Queens are exchanged.

 ## Knights